ttran375/COMP214_Assigment1/README.md

 ## Subqueries

 Create an SQL script to answer the following questions.
-Upload your .sql file to the Assignment 1 folder in ecentennial Use the database scripts included in the assignment folder
+Upload your .sql file to the Assignment 1 folder in ecentennial.
+Use the database scripts included in the assignment folder

 ### Question 1